majest/alan-game/README.md

 # Alan game

-This is my attempt in creating multiplayer space game based on [phaser.io](http://phaser.io/)
+This is my attempt in creating multiplayer space game based on [phaser.io](http://phaser.io/) and one of the examples provided.
+I refactored the game so it can handle multiplayer

-I would like this game to grow to massive multiplay space-trading game.. perhaps some day.
+I would like this game to grow to massive multiplay space-trading game.. perhaps one day.

 ## Installation